History of the Homes

 The Society became known as the National Burns Memorial and Cottage Homes in 1932 and the Society was formally re-named as such.
 The name was later shortened to the National Burns Memorial Homes.

-In 1933, the Duke and Duchess of York agreed to become Patrons of the Society and they were succeeded by Princess Alice, Duchess of Gloucester, who, in turn, was succeeded by Richard Cole-Hamilton CBE.
+In 1933, the Duke and Duchess of York agreed to become Patrons of the Society and they were succeeded by Princess Alice, Duchess of Gloucester, and Richard Cole-Hamilton CBE.
+The current Patron is Lord Strathclyde.

 The Trustees found the high cost of maintaining the tower was diverting funds from the central task of looking after the cottages and modernising their accommodation.